aarong/feedme-spec/README.md

 Once connected to the server via the transport, the client must treat the conversation as being in one of three states.

-The client must initially treat the conversation as `NotReady`.
+The client must initially treat the conversation as `Not Ready`.

 Client conversation states:

-1. `NotReady` - When the conversation is not ready...
+1. `Not Ready` - When the conversation is not ready...

 - The client must transmit a `Handshake` message to the server and subsequently treat the conversation as `Handshaking`.

 - The client must not transmit any other type of message to the server.

-- The client must discard all server messages (server violation).
+- The client should discard all server messages (server violation).

 2. `Handshaking` - When the conversation is handshaking...